Adding Blocks, Containers, and Elements

 1. Expand the block to which you’d like to add the container

-2. Click the purple plus at the bottom of the layout tree
+2. Click the light blue circle plus at the bottom of the layout tree

 3. Select the Containers category to choose from the five available options